Asymptotic confidence bands for the histogram regression estimator: Proof strategy

 First, we discuss a uniform bound on the approximation error.
 Note that $\hat{m}^{(m)}(x)=\mathbb{E}\left[\hat{m}(x)\mid(X_{j})_{j=1}^{n}\right]$ corresponds to the regression estimate in a setting without observation noise.
 Therefore, the approximation error is indeed caused by the ability of the piecewise constant estimator to approximate $m$.
 Moreover, note that the expectation of the approximation error is the bias of the estimator.
-For any $A\subset\mathbb{R}^{p}$ let us denote its diameter
+Suppose that there exists at least one observation in $A_{\Delta}(x)$.
+Then we use that $m$ is $\alpha$-H\"older continuous for $\alpha\in(0,1]$ with H\"older constant $C_{H}$ to obtain uniformly in $x\in\mathcal{X}$ that